FURK4NGG/capture-ai/README.md

 It supports both online models (OpenRouter) and local AI providers, giving full control over performance, privacy, and behavior.

+Everything in Capture AI is fully open-source and designed to be transparent, customizable, and user-controlled.

 Capture AI combines the flexibility of coding-focused AI tools with everyday AI workflows in a single application.